Screen time is one of those parenting topics that seems designed to make everyone feel bad.

 The best screen-time advice is usually neither shame nor surrender.

 Screens are part of modern childhood.
 They can connect, entertain, teach, distract, overstimulate, advertise, soothe, and crowd out other things.
-The developmental question is not whether a screen has ever appeared in your child's life.
-The question is whether your child's real life still has enough of what development needs: sleep, play, movement, conversation, care, boredom, repair, and relationships.
+The developmental question was never whether a screen has appeared in your child's life.
+It's whether your child's real life still holds enough of what development needs: sleep, play, movement, conversation, care, boredom, repair, and relationships.

 When those are protected, a little screen time does not need to become a referendum on your parenting.